f5devcentral/f5-cli/docs/examples/bigip.rst

 BIG-IP Examples
 ===============

-Below are examples of using the CLI to interact with a BIG-IP.
+Below are examples of using the CLI to interact with a BIG-IP system.

 Install package and post a declaration in one step